jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(thisshort).md

 ## Int16AlgorithmsExtensions.PopCount(this short) Method

-Counts the bits that are set to 1 in a number
+Counts the bits that are set to 1 in a number.

 ```csharp
 public static short PopCount(this short number);